 This 11-night itinerary from luxury travel company Imagine Travel is the ideal option for those with unlimited cash to spend.
-It offers the best of both worlds — the rugged beauty of Tanzania’s most famous safari destinations, and the tropical luxury of the beach.
+It offers the best of both worlds — the rugged beauty of Tanzania’s most famous safari destinations and the tropical luxury of the beach.
 Accommodation is provided by a series of exclusive camps and lodges, all owned by socially and environmentally-conscious brand Asilia Africa.

 After flying into Kilimanjaro, you’ll be greeted by your private guide and taken directly to Tarangire National Park.
 Part of the country’s famed Northern Circuit, Tarangire is less crowded than its better-known neighbors, offering excellent game-viewing and a fabulous sense of exclusivity.
-You’ll spend your time here at Oliver’s Camp, where ten luxury safari tents offer every conceivable modern comfort, from antique decor to ensuite bathrooms with hot water and flushing toilets.
+You’ll spend your time here at Oliver’s Camp, where 10 luxury safari tents offer every conceivable modern comfort, from antique decor to en-suite bathrooms with hot water and flushing toilets.

 The second half of the trip is spent in the Zanzibar Archipelago, at 5-star Matemwe Lodge.
 Expect laid-back indulgence in one of 12 beach chalets, each of which overlook a coral-filled lagoon.
 All chalets include a deep-soaking tub and a private verandah with soothing sea views.
-Spend your days in the spa, cruising on a traditional dhow or scuba diving on nearby Mnemba Atoll.Continue to 3 of 6 below.
+Spend your days in the spa, cruising on a traditional dhow or scuba diving off nearby Mnemba Atoll.

 Other highlights include the unparalleled game viewing of Ngorongoro Crater and the Serengeti; and Olduvai Gorge, an anthropological site famous for the discovery of early humanoid fossils.
 In each location, lodges and camps are selected especially for their family-friendly outlook.
 Value and Classic accommodation options allow you to tailor your trip to suit your budget.
-Regardless of which price bracket you choose, there are significant discounts for children — making the thought of budgeting for a family vacation to Tanzania slightly less intimidating.Continue to 4 of 6 below.
+Regardless of which price bracket you choose, there are significant discounts for children — making the thought of budgeting for a family vacation to Tanzania slightly less intimidating.